grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>InstanceNamespaceSelector are the set of labels to determine which
+<p>InstanceNamespaceSelector is the set of labels that determines which
 namespaces to watch for MetricsInstances.
-If not provided, only checks own namespace.</p>
+If not provided, it only checks its own namespace.</p>
 </td>
 </tr>
 </tbody>